 Select corners, t-walls, jambs, headers, sills, etc. and separate from standard wall panels such as 47” and 23”.
 This will reduce handling, save labor and reduce damage.

+Storage of Panels On-Site

+Panels must be stored indoors and protected from the elements prior to installation.